Home Fragrance 101

 For the drama

 Three-wick candles burn brighter and release more scent, using more wax in each burn.
 They’re ideal if you love a full fragrance in a large space, or simply want the beauty of three dancing flames.
-For regular use or smaller rooms, our single-wick candles offer the same fragrance in a more economical form.
+They’re not designed to last 3x as long as a single wick candle, but to be 3x as intense.

 Tealight candles